Fukushima Prefecture

 Tsuruga Castle: The Only Red-Roofed Castle in Japan

 Speaking of Aizu-Wakamatsu‘s tourist attractions, Tsuruga Castle has to be at the top of the list.
 Although the castle was largely damaged during the Boshin War (戊辰戦争), the castle keep was restored in 1965.
-After restoring the castle’s red roof tiles in 2011, Tsuruga Castle regained its glorious appearance before being dismantled in the late […]
+After restoring the castle’s red roof tiles in 2011, Tsuruga Castle soon regained its glorious appearance before it was dismantled in […]

 Tsuruga Castle: The Only Red-Roofed Castle in Japan Read More »